GAINS: Gaussian-based Inverse Rendering from Sparse Multi-View Captures: GAINS Stage II: Material Properties

 \subsection{Final Loss}

 Each loss contributes to a specific enhancement of the material estimation process: parameter accuracy, multi-view consistency, or novel views and lighting generalization.
-We combine all losses as: where $\lambda_{ICC} = 0.1$, $\lambda_{IID} = 1$, $\lambda_{MI-SDS} = 0.0001$ and $\lambda_{TV} = 1$. $\mathcal{L}_{TV}$ represents a total variation loss on our reconstructed lighting, acting as a smoothing term. \autoref{fig:pipeline} (right) summarizes the full Stage II pipeline.
+We combine all losses as: where $\lambda_{ICC} = 0.1$, $\lambda_{IID} = 2$, $\lambda_{MI-SDS} = 0.0001$ and $\lambda_{TV} = 0.1$. $\mathcal{L}_{TV}$ represents a total variation loss on our reconstructed lighting, acting as a smoothing term. \autoref{fig:pipeline} (right) summarizes the full Stage II pipeline.
+Reported hyperparameters are again fixed without any scene-specific tuning or prior-fine-tuning.